 - Hartley Wintney has a multitude of beautiful Commons, ranging from Central Common with its majestic oak trees, Cricketers Green, one of the oldest pitches in the country, Hunts Common with its traditional orchard and Phoenix Green with its wooded paths and magnificent veteran Oaks.
 On Hunts Common you can find the delightful Vaughan Millennium Orchard managed by the Parish Council.

-- In 2019, the Commons retained its prestigious Green Flag Award for the third year and has also been awarded Heritage site accreditation for two years running.
+- In 2021, the Commons retained its prestigious Green Flag Award for the fifth year and has also been awarded Heritage site accreditation for two years running.
 This international award, now into its third decade, is a sign to the public that the space boasts the highest possible environmental standards, is beautifully maintained and has excellent visitor facilities.

 The Mildmay Oaks